 How does a student dean work?

 ‘It’s also important for parents to know how a student dean works.
 How can the student dean be reached? (example WUR) Who are the student deans?
-Are there other supervisors, such as a 3 essay topics, a 1984 essay prompts or a confidential counsellor?’
+Are there other supervisors, such as a student psychologist, a general practitioner or a confidential counsellor?’

 These are the areas in which a student dean at WUR works:

 - Study delay because of special circumstances

 - Regulations and facilities (e.g. the Financial Support for Students regulation (FOS), top sports and educational adjustments)

 - Temporarily withdrawing, stopping or another study programme

 - Financial affairs (study financing, scholarships, private funds)

 - Mediating, complaints, objection and appeal procedures